 |Need to foster targeted relationships and grow sales quotas.||Need to retain customers and ensure a great client experience.|

 |Ensure clients understand company products and services.||Work in onboarding and training clients to use products.|

 One of the topics for heated debates is that a client success manager is nothing but an account manager.
 The goal of both these jobs is to retain customers and generate revenue.
 But, in reality, even though they have similar functions, renaming the account managers may not make them effective as client success managers.

 The roles of a client success manager and a customer experience manager are quite intertwined.
 They both work together to solve client problems efficiently.
-They are trained to monitor client deals and usage patterns and keep a track of possible client issues.
+They both get training to monitor client deals and usage patterns and keep a track of possible client issues.
 But emotional marketing techniques, improvement of client service response times, using analytical data to generate personalized suggestions, and making changes to the product’s user interface in order to make it easier to use are not a part of a client success manager’s portfolio.
-The customer experience manager gets involved only after the client has actually made a purchase, owing to the client success manager’s work.
+The customer experience manager comes in only after the client’s purchase, owing to the client success manager’s work.

 While technical professionals might have been stealing the spotlight for a long while now, client success managers handle an imperative aspect of the business too.
 A client success manager is a multi-faceted balance between your client and your business.
 Client success is an important growth hack for businesses in 2020.
 It can prove to be a powerful success engine if utilized consistently.
 As technology proliferates in every part of the business, a client success manager shall remain the human link between you and your clients.